 Porter or Coolie Charges at Railway Stations

 Indian Railway is offering the services of Porter or Coolie at Railway station in order to remove the travel burden of passengers.
+Although Indian railway porters are not employed directly by Indian Railways they are centrally trained and licensed, holding a licence issued in the name of the President of India.
 Railway is revising the porterage charges time to time, here we are updating the details Porter charges at Railway stations.

 Porterage Charges : South Central Railway

 South Central Railway announced that Porter Charges at Railway stations are revised.
 The charges for engaging licensed porters at Railway stations to cart the passengers luggage have been revised over South Central Railway.

 The revised rates will be implemented as detailed below:

 Description of the Luggage : For carrying of luggage per head load of 40 kgs.
 Category of the stations and Revised Porterage Charges in Rs. are following

 - A : 70